 Mandatory Laptop Hardware Requirements

-- Ethernet adapter (A wired connection is required in class.
-If your laptop supports only wireless, please make sure to bring an Ethernet adapter with you.)
+- Ethernet adapter: A wired connection is required in class.
+If your laptop supports only wireless, please make sure to bring a USB Ethernet adapter with you.

-By bringing the right equipment and preparing in advance, you can maximize what you'll see and learn as well as have a lot of fun.
+By bringing the right equipment and preparing in advance, you can maximize what you will see and learn - and have a lot of fun doing it!